tchar/ulauncher-albert-calculate-anything/docs/API.md

 - `Base8QueryHandler`: Handles Octal
 - `Base2QueryHandler`: Handles Binary

-There is also a generic handler (`QueryHandler`) which handles a request using all or a subset of handlers.
+There is also a generic handler (`MultiHandler`) which handles a request using all or a subset of handlers.

 ## Setup